 Note: SurveyHero.com is supporting us with the free use of their [online survey software](https://www.surveyhero.com/).

-Update (April 2020) - In this period of change brought about by COVID-19, the Church Council has written to the congregation re. church finances, generosity and the opportunities of our current situation.
+COVID-19 update (April 2020): The Church Council has written to the congregation re. church finances, generosity and the opportunities of our current situation.
 You can read this letter [here](https://www.corouniting.org/d/jR8u8g9E7lsqdUWy90NKQgQ0t).

 If you'd like to know how to give either by EFT from your bank account, or [online with your credit/debit card](https://www.corouniting.org/give), see the tabs at the bottom of this page.